datastaxdevs/workshop-intro-to-graphql/README.md

 ```

 This will start the **React/JS** application and display results from both the **`Shows`** and **`Genres`** **graphQL** queries and endpoints we were just experimenting with.

+You should see Gitpod's mini-browser opening up by itself and showing the client application wihtin Gitpod.

 #### Compare javascript code to our graphQL queries from above
 If you take a look at both **`getShowsBackend.js`** and **`getGenresBackend.js`** located in **`graphql-client-examples/functions`** you should notice that both use the **same exact** **graphQL** queries that we used above.